groovemonkey/dxhacker/readme.md

 v2: your actions can affect timelines.

 ######################################

 FINISHED FEATURES:

 -maildump -- see all email
--netdump -- see all internet nodes
+-netdump -- see all internet nodes, ARP and RARP tables -logdump -- see all logs
--logdump -- see all logs
+-hack -- lets you hack into computers

 computers can connect to each other people can send email to each other
-IPDevices automatically join the Internet when they are created.
+IPDevices automatically join the Internet when they are created. people can call each other scripting API is better now (timelines.rb) -- web browsing/history, phone calls, etc. implement getIP() and getHostname() in Network.rb, which take any device identifier and spit out the appropriate form (decoupling!)